States Marine Lines States Marine Lines Isthmian Lines

 1953Sold British Iron and Steel Corporation and allocated to T.W.
 Ward, Ltd., arriving at Briton Ferry yard 6/26/53 .

-The information on this page is the kind contribution of Skip Lewis.
-Skip, whose dad sailed for Isthmian, is an avid collector and researcher of everything States Marine and Isthmian.
+The information on this web site is the kind contribution of our Historian, Skip Lewis, © 2003.
+Skip, whose dad sailed for Isthmian, is an avid collector and researcher of everything Isthmian and States Marine.
 In his quest, he has used many sources and publications including Lloyd's of London and Imperial Steel by John Atherton.
-Thank you, Skip.
-Copyright © 2004-2005 - All rights reserved.